 To help protect your organization's data from unauthorized access, you can specify a list of IP addresses from which users can log in without receiving a login challenge.
 However, this does not restrict access, entirely, for users outside of the Trusted IP Range.
 After these users complete the login challenge (usually by entering a code sent to their mobile device or email address), they can log in.

-- From Setup, enter Network Access in the Quick Find box, then select Network Access. - 2.
-Click New. - 3.
-Enter a valid IP address in the Start IP Address field and a higher IP address in the End IP Address field.
+From Setup, enter Network Access in the Quick Find box, then select Network Access.